Software Development Manager

 4. Consider the contribution of remote workers

 Many organizations that do software development leave policies about remote work to manager discretion.
-However, often the distributed workers are totally unsupported on a larger scale and have an insecure outlook on their ability to perform remotely.
+However, often distributed workers are totally unsupported on a larger scale and have an insecure outlook on their ability to perform remotely.

 A proper way of accommodating remote employees will give you a huge competitive advantage in attracting the best software developers.